 Use a reusable water bottle.

-Plastic single-use water bottles that you can buy in stores do a lot of harm to the environment, both in terms of resources to manufacture them and waste they create in natural ecosystems, which harms wildlife.
+Plastic single-use water bottles that you can buy in stores do a lot of harm to the environment.
+This is true both in terms of resources to manufacture them and waste they create in natural ecosystems, which harms wildlife.
 It takes three times as much water to make a plastic bottle as it does to fill it, and reusable water bottles last a lifetime and don’t produce harmful waste upon disposal.
-There are also much more stringent regulations on the quality and safety of tap water than bottled water, so it is also healthier for you to refill from the tap!
+There are also much more stringent regulations on the quality and safety of tap water than bottled water.
+Therefore it is also healthier for you to refill from the tap!